EU Commission moves to combat carbon fraud

+NEW YORK The U.S. dollar and bond yields rose on Thursday after comments from President Donald Trump that he would be releasing his "phenomenal" tax plan in the next few weeks.

-BRUSSELS/LONDON European Union spot carbon permits face regulation alongside other financial instruments under proposed laws published on Thursday as the EU Commission seeks to bolster a market shaken by fraud and oversupply.
+BRUSSELS/LONDON European Union spot carbon permits face regulation alongside other financial instruments under proposed laws published on Thursday as the European Commission seeks to bolster a market shaken by fraud and oversupply.

-The EU Commission has proposed that spot carbon permits should be classified as financial instruments, adding to futures, forwards and options which are already covered by financial market rules (MiFID).
+The EU Commission has proposed that spot carbon permits should be classed as financial instruments, adding to futures, forwards and options which are already covered by financial market rules.

 "By treating emission allowances as other financial assets, the proposal extends financial market protection to the carbon market," EU Climate Commissioner Connie Hedegaard said.